lindbrook/packageRank/README.md

 <img src="man/figures/README-packageRank_plot_code_sat-1.png" style="display: block; margin: auto;" />

-These graphs, customized to be on the same scale, plot the *rank order* of packages’ download counts (x-axis) against the logarithm of those counts (y-axis).
-It then highlights a package’s position in the distribution along with its rank percentile and download count (in red).
+These graphs above, which are customized here to be on the same scale, plot the *rank order* of packages’ download counts (x-axis) against the logarithm of those counts (y-axis).
+It then highlights (in red) a package’s position in the distribution along with its rank percentile and download count.
 In the background, the 75th, 50th and 25th percentiles are plotted as dotted vertical lines.
 The package with the most downloads, [‘magrittr’](https://CRAN.R-project.org/package=magrittr) in both cases, is at top left (in blue).
 The total number of downloads is at the top right (in blue).

 ### III - filtering package download counts

-Package downloads are computed by counting log entries.
+We compute the number of package downloads by simply counting log entries.
 While straightforward, this approach can run into problems.
-Putting aside the question of whether package dependencies should even be counted, here I’m focusing on what I believe are two sets of “invalid” log entries.
-The first, a software artifact, stems from entries that are smaller, often orders of magnitude smaller, than the size of a package’s actual binary or source file.
-The second, a behavioral artifact, emerges from efforts to download all of [CRAN](https://cran.r-project.org/) (i.e., *all* packages, including *all* past versions).
-In both cases, the problem is that reliance on nominal counts will give you an inflated sense of interest in your package.
-An early but detailed analysis and discussion of both inflations is included as part of this [R-hub blog post](https://blog.r-hub.io/2020/05/11/packagerank-intro/#inflationary-bias-of-download-counts).
+Putting aside the question of whether package dependencies should be counted, what I have in mind here is what I believe to be two types of “invalid” log entries.
+The first, a software artifact, stems from entries that are smaller, often orders of magnitude smaller, than a package’s actual binary or source file.
+The second, a behavioral artifact, emerges from efforts to download all of [CRAN](https://cran.r-project.org/).
+In both cases, a reliance on nominal counts will give you an inflated sense of the degree of interest in your package.
+For those interested, an early but detailed analysis and discussion of both types of inflation is included as part of this [R-hub blog post](https://blog.r-hub.io/2020/05/11/packagerank-intro/#inflationary-bias-of-download-counts).

 #### software artifacts

 When looking at package download logs, the first thing you’ll notice are wrongly sized log entries.
-They come in two sizes: “small” and “medium”.
-While the “small” entries are approximately 500 bytes in size, the size of “medium” entries are variable: they fall anywhere between a “small” and a full download (i.e., “small” &lt;= “medium” &lt;= full download).
-“Small” entries manifest themselves as standalone entries, as paired with a full download, or as part of a triplet with a “medium” and a full download.
+They come in two sizes.
+The “small” entries are approximately 500 bytes in size.
+The “medium” entries are variable in size: they fall somewhere between a “small” entry and a full download (i.e., “small” \<= “medium” \<= full download).
+“Small” entries manifest themselves as standalone entries, paired with a full download, or as part of a triplet along side a “medium” and a full download.
 “Medium” entries manifest themselves as either standalone entries or as part of a triplet.

 The example below illustrates a triplet: